 The rarity of Bitcoins over the oversupply of XRPs will always place big price pressures on XRP’s overall value — see below for a chart showing how supply has grown since Ripple was launched.

-However, Ripple is very different to Bitcoin, as Bitcoin is just a peer-to-peer payment system with the purpose of decentralizing global finance.
-Whereas Ripple specifically caters to banks by providing cross-border blockchain payment technology, and is less decentralized than Bitcoin is.
+However, Ripple is very different from Bitcoin, as Bitcoin is just a peer-to-peer payment system with the purpose of decentralizing global finance.
+Whereas Ripple specifically caters to banks by providing cross-border blockchain payment technology and is less decentralized than Bitcoin is.

-Overall, there is no denying that Ripple’s 2018 looks positive.
-I believe that once faith and confidence is restored in the cryptocurrency market in general, then Ripple’s XRP coin could return to the $2-3 dollar price we saw at the start of the year.
+Overall, there is no denying that Ripple’s 2020 looks positive.
+I believe that once faith and confidence are restored in the cryptocurrency market in general, then Ripple’s XRP coin could return to the $2-3 dollar price we saw at the start of the year.